Apple Cider Whoopie Pies

 Make Ahead and Storage

-These Apple Cider Whoopie Pies are not only delightful but also perfect for meal prep!
-You can prepare them in advance to make entertaining a breeze or simply to enjoy throughout the week.
+These Apple Cider Whoopie Pies are perfect for meal prep!
+You can whip up a batch ahead of time and store them for a delightful treat throughout the week.

 Storing Leftovers

-• Store any leftover whoopie pies in an airtight container at room temperature for up to 3 days.
+• Place any leftover whoopie pies in an airtight container.

 Freezing

 • They can be frozen for up to 3 months.
-Just make sure to label them with the date!
+Thaw in the refrigerator overnight before serving.

 Reheating